jupyrdf/ipyforcegraph/CONTRIBUTING.md

 ```

 - Open a tab with the provided URL in a standards-compliant browser of choice
+  - e.g., Firefox
 - After making changes, wait for `webpack` terminal output, then reload the browser
+  - output should read something like:
+    `webpack 5.75.0 compiled with 7 warnings in 1528 ms`, it's not necessary to
 - If you add a new file, probably will have to restart the whole thing

 ### Logging